g-etorri/articles/jncie-self-study/l3vpn-configuration/16-multicast-in-l3vpn.md

     Number of downstream interfaces: 1
     Number of downstream neighbors: 2
 ```
-This PIM join will be translated into route type 7 of MVPN, this route basically informs to the MVPN that R4 are interested into receive this stream:
+This PIM join will be translated into an MVPN Type 7 route.
+This route basically informs the MVPN that R4 is interested in receiving this stream:
 ```
 root@R4> show route table VRF-C2-SPOKE.mvpn.0 match-prefix 7:* extensive